 1. Training on the Green Guides updates.
 We have developed and delivered custom training to all levels of company leadership on how the FTC Green Guides update will impact both marketing and product development.
 The training explains the issue at hand, precisely what will be affected – packaging, advertising, validation, and more.
 Download our latest guide on the Green Guides update for an easy-to-understand explanation on the updates.

 2. Claims Validation.
-We perform detailed claims validation using data and science, and work with brands to ensure practical application of the Green Guides.
+We perform detailed claims validation using data and science, and work with brands to ensure practical application of the Green Guides and their Canadian and European counterparts.

 3. Services for manufacturers.
 We help operations and marketing teams identify and execute improvements to modernize traditional EH&S programs.
 Critical updates are necessary to meet data and performance requirements from buyers including brands and retailers.
 Our experts help manufacturing teams with multiple facilities profit from sustainability by implementing energy and resource management programs and supply chain social and environmental performance improvement programs.